GlotPress/GlotPress/.github/CONTRIBUTING.md

 1. Clone this git repository on your development system.
 This is commonly inside your WordPress development site in the `wp-content/plugins/` directory.
 2. Activate the plugin.
-3. Visit `http://local.sitename/glotpress` to start using GlotPress. `local.sitename` is the domain where your development WordPress site runs, dependent on configuration.
+3. Visit `http://local.sitename/glotpress/` to start using GlotPress. `local.sitename` is the domain where your development WordPress site runs, dependent on configuration.

 ### Alternative: wp-env

-[`wp-env`](https://developer.wordpress.org/block-editor/packages/packages-env/) requires Docker to be installed.
-There are instructions available for installing Docker on [Windows 10 Pro](https://docs.docker.com/docker-for-windows/install/), [all other versions of Windows](https://docs.docker.com/toolbox/toolbox_install_windows/), [macOS](https://docs.docker.com/docker-for-mac/install/), and [Linux](https://docs.docker.com/v17.12/install/linux/docker-ce/ubuntu/#install-using-the-convenience-script).
+[`wp-env`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/) requires Docker to be installed.
+There are instructions available for installing Docker on [Windows](https://docs.docker.com/desktop/windows/install/), [macOS](https://docs.docker.com/desktop/mac/install/), and [Linux](https://docs.docker.com/engine/install/ubuntu/).

 1. Clone this git repository.
 2. Run `npm install`.
 3. Run `npm run env:start`.
 4. Visit `http://localhost:8888/glotpress/` in your web browser.

-Please check [the official documentation](https://developer.wordpress.org/block-editor/packages/packages-env/) for customizing any settings like port numbers and other available commands.
+Please check [the official documentation](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/) for customizing any settings like port numbers and other available commands.

 ## Submitting patches